Grand Duke George Mikhailovich of Russia: Marriage and children

 Following the wedding events, a gala wedding supper was held at the Russian Museum of Ethnography in St. Petersburg.
 The 500 guests included members of the royal houses of Albania, Afghanistan, Austria, Belgium, Bulgaria, Egypt, France, Greece, Italy, Liechtenstein, Portugal, Prussia, Qatar, and Spain.
 The following day, a Wedding breakfast "à la Russe" was hosted by George's mother, the Grand Duchess Maria, held at Constantine Palace and was attended by a smaller amount of 700 guests before their departures.

-On May 22, 2022, the Imperial House of Russia announced that Princess Victoria was expecting their first child in autumn.
-Later on July 21, the Russian Imperial House announced that the couple were expecting a boy.
+Children

 The Grand Duke and Princess Victoria had a son, born in Moscow on 21 October 2022, who is named Alexander Georgievich Romanov.
-Grand Duchess Maria Vladimirovna, head of the Imperial House of Russia, announced that her first grandchild will be called "His Serene Highness Prince Alexander Georgievich Romanov".
+Grand Duchess Maria Vladimirovna, a claimant to the throne of the Imperial House of Russia, announced that her first grandchild will be called "His Serene Highness Prince Alexander Georgievich Romanov".

-Prince Alexander was baptized on December 6, 2022.
-Prince Alexander's godmothers are Princess Olga, Duchess of Savoy-Aosta; Helene Kirby y Bagration, Countess Dvinskaya; Princess Elizabeth Lopoukhina; Oxana Girko, and Yulia Abrosina.
-His godfathers are Michel Petrovich Orloff, Prince Joachim Murat, Prince of Pontecorvo; and Prince Stephane Belosselsky-Belozersky.
-This is the first time a member of the Romanoff family has been baptized in Russia since the Russian Revolution.
+Prince Alexander was baptized on 6 December 2022.
+Prince Alexander's godparents are: